Generator Exhaust Systems – What Choices Do I Have?

 As a general rule, an increase in silencer size will improve the silencing level.
-An increase in noise suppression for a given silencer volume will normally increase exhaust restriction and thus increase back pressure.
+Also, an increase in noise suppression for a given silencer volume will normally increase exhaust restriction and back pressure.

-A round silencer is usually preferable, as it has a greater tendency to contain the sound, rather than allowing it to escape through the flat surface.
-A double wrap tubing and double wall surface aids in containing the sound as well.
+A round silencer is preferable, as it has a greater tendency to contain sound rather than allowing it to escape through a flat surface.
+Double-wrap tubing and a double-wall surface will also help to contain sound.

-The exhaust inlet and outlet are commonly on the ends of the silencer, however the inlet and outlet can be on the sides, which often simplifies the exhaust piping installation.
+Commonly, the exhaust inlet and outlet are on the ends of the silencer.
+However, they can also be on the sides, and this often simplifies the exhaust piping installation.

-From an aesthetic point of view, care should be given to the location of the exhaust outlet point, considering the tendency over a period of time for exhaust gas carbon deposits to accumulate on any nearby structures.
+Consideration should be given to the aesthetics of the exhaust outlet point.
+Bear in mind that gas carbon deposits may accumulate on nearby structures.

-Because the exhaust gas temperature leaving the engine is generally in the 500° C range, the piping may be insulated, as steam pipes are, to minimise the heat radiated to the room.
+The temperature of generator exhaust systems gas leaving the engine is generally in the region of 500°C. The piping may therefore be insulated in the same manner as steam pipes to minimise the heat radiated to the room.